 Thorsten Stiebing, Managing Brand Director, JOOP!

 The biggest challenge is digitization.
-Companies have to embrace the importance of being omnichannel and fine tune their distribution channels according to the target group.
+Companies have to embrace the importance of being omnichannel and fine-tune their distribution channels according to the target group.
 It is not enough to run an online shop: you have to network, to look after new partners and to withstand the increasingly fast pace of the industry.
-The fashion industry is also increasingly merging with other industries: clothes dealers have to deal with electronics and technical specialists more than ever before.
+The fashion industry is also more frequently merging with other industries: clothes dealers have to deal with electronics and technical specialists more than ever before.
 This has an impact on collections and business processes alike.

 Jochen Bauer, Owner, Heinz Bauer Manufakt

-In our opinion, one of the key trends in the industrial development is the issue of transparency in production and sustainability.
-This applies to the manufacturing processes utilized to make the garment itself (for example, efficient energy consumption) as well as the provenance of source materials (where, from what, how and by whom they were made).
-“Made in Germany” stands for quality and fair working conditions, which is why it is so important for us going forward.
+In our opinion, one of the key emerging trends in the industry is the issue of transparency in production and sustainability.
+This applies to the manufacturing processes utilized to make the garment itself (e.g., efficient energy consumption) as well as the provenance of source materials (where, from what, how and by whom they were made).
+‘Made in Germany’ stands for quality and fair working conditions, which is why it is so important for us going forward.

 Erwin O. Licher, Owner, Herrlicher

 The key trends of the next few years include recycling, sustainability and, above all, fair trade, where the supplier takes responsibility for the working conditions of those who make the clothes.
-The same goes for the customer: the new way of thinking will involve constantly questioning: “Where does my garment come from?
-In what conditions was it produced?
+The same goes for the customer: this new way of thinking will involve constantly questioning: “Where does my garment come from?
+Under what conditions was it produced?
 Does its quality, combined with its production conditions, justify its price?”

 Manuele Musso, CEO, Space 2000